BSMP-Coders/advanced-course-2024/README.md

 5. Lesson 5 - [**Flask and Azure OpenAI Integration**](/lesson5/README.md) - Build an autocomplete web app using Flask and Azure OpenAI.
 6. Lesson 6 - [**Computer Vision**](/lesson6/README.md) - Introduce computer vision concepts and applications using Python.
 7. Lesson 7 - [**Advanced ChatGPT / Generative AI Tools in Web Apps**](/lesson7/README.md) - Explore advanced AI tools and their applications, such as ChatGPT-4 and DALL-E, in web apps.

+## Quick Start in CodeSpaces 🚀

+1. **Clone the Repository**: Click on the green "Code" button and copy the URL.
+2. **Open GitHub Codespaces**: Go to your GitHub profile, click on "CodeSpaces" and select "New Codespace".